Welcome to the Surf Coast Century

 Do it solo or in a relay team

-This course may be completed by individuals and relay teams so that just about anyone can be a part of the action:
+This course may be completed by individuals and relay teams.

 - Individuals: one person completing the full 100km

-- Relay teams of up to 4: this may be four people who each do one leg, or a team of 3 where one person does 2 legs and the others do 1 leg each.
+- Relay teams of 3 or 4: this may be four people who each do one leg, or a team of 3 where one person does 2 legs and the others do 1 leg each.

 Individual runners only (no relay teams for the 50km).
-We are running with a new course for the 50km Half Century in 2017 where you will run the second half of the 100km course, over the famed Leg 3 and Leg 4!
+The 50km Half Century in 2018 will be held over the second half of the 100km course, over the famed Leg 3 and Leg 4 (as changed in 201).

-We also conduct a 1.9km run around the Anglesea River for kids on Sunday morning (previously held on Friday evening).
-Well over 100+ enthusiastic kids take part in this spectacle event that gives our junior runners aged up to ~10years the chance have a go.
-Click here for more details – GO KIDS!
+A 2.4km run around the Anglesea River for kids on Sunday morning.
+Well over 100+ enthusiastic kids take part in this spectacle event that gives our junior runners aged up to 10 years the chance have a go.
+Click Here for KIDS RUN details.